Instagram tests using AI, other tools for age verification

 “It’s problematic because there are a lot of known biases with trying to identify by things like age or gender,” Murray said.
 “You’re essentially looking at a stereotype and people just differ so much.”

 A 2019 study by a U.S. agency found that facial recognition technology often performs unevenly based on a person’s race, gender or age.
-The National Institute of Standards and Technology found higher error rates for the youngest and oldest people.
-Yoti’s own published analysis of its results reveals a similar trend, with slightly higher error rates for women and people with darker skin tones.
+The study by the National Institute of Standards and Technology found higher error rates for the youngest and oldest people.
+Yoti’s own published analysis of its results follows a similar trend, with slightly higher error rates for women and people with darker skin tones.